Skip to main content

 How It Works

-When a workflow reaches an action configured with manual approval:
+When a workflow reaches an approval step:

 1. Workflow pauses execution